 Category Archives: Uncategorized

-As educators, we’ve been using videos for years in our instruction but mainly, that video has been produced by someone else.
+As educators, we’ve been using videos for years in our instruction, but mainly, those videos have been produced by someone else.
 In recent years, creating videos has become a passion for many educators who want to embed the use of self-produced rich media into their instructional practices.
 We see evidence of this in the flipped … Read more

 Number Bonds are a crucial component of early Singapore Math programs.
 Number Bonds consist of a minimum of 3 circles connected with lines, and they provide a pictorial representation of part-part-whole relationships.